leojuriolli7/popflix/README.md

 Popflix has Dark and light theme, and Portuguese and English translation options.

-Access Popflix via Heroku: http://popflix-app.herokuapp.com/
+Access Popflix via Vercel: https://popflix-app.vercel.app/

 ## Tecnologies used in this project: